US STOCKS-Wall St bounces back in broad rally; bank shares gain

 By Caroline Valetkevitch

+The S&P financial sector rose 1.6 percent as one of the biggest gainers on the day in the wake of the Federal Reserve's annual check-up on the industry's health.

+Citigroup passed, allowing it to raise payouts and sending shares up 2.7 percent to $53.75.
+Bank of America was told to get a better grip on internal controls and its data models; shares fell 0.7 percent to $16.

-The rally only represented a partial rebound after a recent bout of weakness, which has left the S&P 500 down 2.4 percent from its March 2 record closing high.
+Nine of the 10 primary S&P 500 sectors were higher on the day, though the rally only represented a partial rebound off a recent bout of weakness, which has left the S&P 500 down about 3 percent from its March 2 record closing high.

-The S&P 500 index posted 22 new 52-week highs and 8 new lows; the Nasdaq Composite recorded 136 new highs and 73 new lows.
+The benchmark S&P 500 was posting 16 new 52-week highs and 8 new lows; the Nasdaq Composite was recording 117 new highs and 68 new lows.
 (Editing by Bernadette Baum and Nick Zieminski)

 NEW YORK, May 5 Major U.S. stock indexes gained on Friday, with the S&P 500 closing at a record high, as energy stocks tracked a rebound in oil prices and U.S. job creation rose.